An Inclusive Notion of Text: Additional considerations

 \paragraph{Efficiency.} Computational demands of NLP research are a growing concern \cite{strubell}.
 It remains unclear how the transition to inclusive treatment of textual documents might affect the efficiency of NLP models.
 Modeling additional aspects of text might require more parameters and increase the computational demands; yet, the synergies between different aspects of text might allow NLP models to converge faster during training.
 We are not aware of NLP studies that systematically investigate the effects of inclusive approach to text on training of NLP models, and believe that this question requires further scrutiny.

-\paragraph{Ethics.} Recent years are marked by increased attention to the ethics of NLP research, broadly including the issues of privacy, confidentiality, licensing and bias \cite{dave, datastatements, 3yw}.
+\paragraph{Ethics.} Recent years are marked by increased attention to the ethics of NLP research, broadly including the issues of privacy, confidentiality, licensing and bias \cite{datastatements, dave, 3yw}.
 While some types of information beyond written language do not constitute a threat as they are openly accessible in the source textual documents (e.g. textual content A1, decoration A2 and structure A3), others are potentially harmful: precise details of text production might impact privacy, and inclusion of certain contexts (e.g. edit histories, B2) might expose NLP artifacts to false and incomplete information.
 We are not aware of systematic NLP research into what types of non-linguistic information about textual documents are safe to store and report.

-\paragraph{Methodology} Current NLP methodology is tailored to a conservative approach to text -- from commonly reported statistics (e.g. number of words) to modeling objectives and evaluation metrics.
+\paragraph{Methodology} Current NLP methodology is tailored to a conservative approach to text -- from commonly reported dataset statistics (e.g. number of words) to modeling objectives and evaluation metrics.
 The transition towards an inclusive notion of text calls for a careful revision of the NLP practice.
 Dataset statistics might include information like the number of figures and tables (A1) or structural information on intra-document (A3) and inter-document (B1-3) level.
 Pre-trained language models would need to process new types of content, structure and context.
-Evaluation metrics would need to take into account the new signals; in addition, machine learning models readily exploit artifacts in data during learning \cite{artifacts} -- and besides providing a useful training signal, inclusive notion of text introduces new potential sources of heuristic behavior and bias.
+Evaluation metrics would need to take into account the new signals.
+In addition, machine learning models are prone to heuristic behavior \cite{artifacts} -- and besides providing a useful training signal, inclusive notion of text might introduce spurious cues that the models would exploit.
 Future research must determine the optimal ways to operationalize the inclusive approaches to text in NLP.